-A home owners association files Form 1120-H as its income tax return to take advantage of certain tax benefits.
-These benefits, in effect, allow the association to exclude exempt function income from its gross income.
+A homeowners association files Form 1120-H as its income tax return to take advantage of certain tax benefits.
+These benefits, in effect, allow the association to exclude exempt function income (defined later) from its gross income.

 Exempt function income.

-Exempt function income consists of membership dues, fees, or assessments from (a)owners of condominium housing units, (b) owners of real property in the case of a residential real estate management association, or (c)owners of timeshare right to use, or timeshare ownership interests in, real property in the case of a timeshare association.
+Exempt function income consists of membership dues, fees, or assessments from (a) owners of condominium housing units, (b) owners of real property in the case of a residential real estate management association, or (c) owners of timeshare rights to use, or timeshare ownership interests in, real property in the case of a timeshare association.
 This income must come from the members as owners, not as customers, of the association's services.

-Assessments or fees for a common activity qualify but charges for providing services do not qualify.
+Assessments or fees for a common activity qualify but charges for providing services don’t qualify.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.